Skip to main content

 "Please accept my best wishes, and I look forward to meeting you soon," he said.

-Singapore Prime Minister Lawrence Wong said Singapore's and Beijing's relationship has deepened over the years, rooted in a willingness to understand each other’s perspectives, as well as the building of mutual trust through decades of mutually beneficial cooperation.
+Singapore Prime Minister Lawrence Wong said the relationship between Singapore and China has deepened over the years, rooted in a willingness to understand each other’s perspectives, as well as the building of mutual trust through decades of mutually beneficial cooperation.

 "Our three high-level bilateral platforms, namely, the Joint Council for Bilateral Cooperation, the Singapore-China Forum on Leadership and the Social Governance Forum, also continue to be important mechanisms for successive generations of leaders and officials to exchange ideas and identify new areas of collaboration," he said in a letter to Chinese Premier Li Qiang.